MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 Administrators can configure Customer Insights to connect an existing Dataverse environment.
 By providing the URL to the Dataverse environment, it's attaching to their new Customer Insights environment.

 If you don't want to use an existing Dataverse environment, the system creates a new environment for the Customer Insights data in your tenant.
 [Power Platform admins can control who can create environments](/power-platform/admin/control-environment-creation).
-If you're setting up a new Customer Insights environment and the admin has disabled the creation of Dataverse environments for everyone except admins, you may not be able to create a new environment.
+When you're setting up a new Customer Insights environment and the admin has disabled the creation of Dataverse environments for everyone except admins, you may not be able to create a new environment.

 **Enable data sharing** with Dataverse by selecting the data sharing checkbox.

-If you are using your own Data Lake Storage account, you also need the **Permissions identifier**.
+If you're using your own Data Lake Storage account, you also need the **Permissions identifier**.
 For more information how to get the permission identifier, review the following section.

 ## Enable data sharing with Dataverse from your own Azure Data Lake Storage (Preview)